If this were a scene from a movie starring your business venture, you'd want to watch it over and over again.

 This strategy is a relationship-building marketing tactic that can strongly influence potential subscribers to sign up.

-By offering reward or loyalty programs in the form of discounts, new subscribers may join knowing they will enjoy more benefits when they commit for a longer period.
+By offering reward or loyalty programs in the form of discounts, new subscribers may join knowing they'll enjoy more benefits when they commit for a longer period.

 Let’s say you offer a free set of gifts or a discount to new customers upon sign up.
 Entice them to further take advantage of an offer by promising them another set of gifts or discounts on their first month anniversary as a subscriber.
 Offer better discounts and more free gifts once they’ve extended their subscription for a longer period.